The Geometry of Darboux Integrable Elliptic Systems: Preliminaries

 Similarly, Corollary \ref{Abelong} implies that $\{\ \theta^i,\ \eta^r,\ \etabars{r}, \ d \eta^r ,\ d \etabars{r} ,\ \tfA^i ,\ \overline{\tfA^i}\ \}\subalg \subset \sysI \otimes \C$.
 Then the expression \eqref{calI1a}, together with \eqref{Om2} and its complex conjugate, imply the inclusion in the opposite direction so that \eqref{LocalI} holds. \end{proof}

+We note that the following proposition implies in particular that, if the standard representation of a second-order PDE in the plane by an EDS on a 7-dimensional manifold \ifarch (see Example \ref{introE1} below) \else (see Example 2 in \cite{FelsIveyArchive}) \fi is Darboux integrable, then its singular system is Pfaffian and thus Theorem \ref{MTE} applies.

-\begin{prop} If $(\sysI,\dD,\JJ)$ is a Darboux integrable elliptic decomposable system which is Pfaffian then it is normal. \end{prop} \begin{proof} In terms of a 1-adapted coframe provided by Theorem \ref{oneadaptedexist}, the condition that $\calI$ is Pfaffian implies by equation \eqref{calI1a} that
+\begin{prop} If $(\sysI,\dD,\JJ)$ is a Darboux integrable elliptic decomposable system which is Pfaffian then its singular system $\calV$ is Pfaffian. \end{prop} \begin{proof} In terms of a 1-adapted coframe provided by Theorem \ref{oneadaptedexist}, the condition that $\calI$ is Pfaffian implies by equation \eqref{calI1a} that

 This in turn shows $\calV$ is Pfaffian by equation \eqref{calV1a}. \end{proof}